code-reading-graz/main/README.md

 ## FAQ

-**How do I suggest a talk or topic?** We use [GitHub Discussions] to share ideas, thougths, feedback, and discuss about upcoming topics.
+**How do I suggest a talk or topic?** We use [GitHub Discussions] to share ideas, thoughts, feedback, and discuss about upcoming topics.
 Please do not hesitate to bring in your own presentation, any organizer will confirm and contact you for discussing details.
 You can also share any idea on a topic or software you would like to be read at an event.